chidi150c/coinbase/prompt4A.md

 How to respond:

-List Required Inputs you need.
+List Required Inputs you need (e.g., “paste current strategy.go”, “what Slack webhook URL?”, “what Docker base image?”).

 Provide a brief Plan.